-In order for any generator to operate efficiently, they will require regular routine maintenance, particularly because they are typically not used that often.
+In order for any portable or home standby generator to operate efficiently, they will require regular routine maintenance, particularly because they are typically not used that often.

 If your generator doesn't start when first attempting to use it after a prolonged period of time, the carburetor could be the cause of temporary power problems.

 However, removing and cleaning a carburetor can be a challenging task, because there are lots of small parts that need to be removed, cleaned, and then replaced in precisely the same way.

 For the inexperienced, there is a high chance that some small parts will be lost, or that you won't remember how they go back together.
 There must be an easier way.